-Take a break from electronics for a bit tonight and be rewarded with a bit of happiness from a different source.
+Take a break from electronics for a bit tonight and be rewarded with enhanced happiness from a different power source.

 Try a daily routine of telling a joke-a-day just to give that moment of laughter, which is a great dose of medicine.

-Dance while you clean, sing while you shower, and laugh while you make those lunches.
-If you have to do it, do it with a smile!
+Dance while cleaning, sing while showering, and laugh while making those lunches.
+If you have to do it, do it with intention and with a smile!

-When we can sit back and listen to what someone else has to share we are given the gift of connectivity with them, and are likely to get some laughs as a bonus.
+When we can sit back and listen to what someone else has to share we receive the gifts of presence and connectivity with those who matter most to us.
+And, we are likely to get some laughs as a bonus.

 Lisa Cypers Kamen is a lifestyle management consultant who explores the art and science of happiness in her work as a speaker, author, and happiness expert.
 Through her globally syndicated positive psychology podcast, books, media appearances, and documentary film, Kamen has impacted millions of people around the world.